 Triggers are business rules you define that run immediately after tickets are created or updated.
 For example, a trigger can be used to notify the customer when a ticket has been opened.
 Another can be created to then notify the customer when the ticket is solved.

 For an overview of triggers, see About triggers and how they work.
 For a list of default triggers, see About the Support default triggers.
-For information on editing, cloning, deleting, and viewing the trigger revision history (see Managing triggers).
+For information on editing, cloning, deleting, and viewing the revision history (see Managing triggers).

 The Triggers page